MroutsideturnAF/FashionFormer/OUPUT_EXPLANATION.md

 # FashionFormer Output Explanation
+The result data structure is organized as a tuple containing three lists.
+Here is a sample image for which the model output is generated.

 ![sample image](figs/sample_image.png?raw=true)

-The result data structure is organized as a tuple containing three lists.

 ## First Item: Garment Detection Information
 Data Type: List of Arrays